-Benefit Description Plan Pays Additional Limitation and Explanations Organ donor costs per transplant \$100,000 Travel, lodging and meals allowance is for the transplant recipient and his or her immediate family travel companion (both parents, if Travel, lodging and meals allowance per transplant \$10,000 patient under age 19).
+Benefit Description Plan Pays Additional Limitation and Explanations Organ donor costs per transplant \$100,000 Travel, lodging and meals allowance is for the transplant recipient and his or her immediate family travel companion (both parents, if patient under age 19).
 Transplants performed outside the Shared Advantage Transplant Program will not be covered, including any donor expenses or travel, lodging and meals related to the transplant.
+Travel, lodging and meals allowance per transplant \$10,000

 - (29) Speaking Assistance.
 For prosthetic devices to restore a method of speaking for the patient incident to a laryngectomy, including the initial and subsequent prosthetic devices or installation accessories, as prescribed by the treating Physician, but will not include electronic voice producing machines. - (30) Stand-by Surgeon.
 For services by a stand-by surgeon when necessary due to the risk of the surgical procedure. - (31) Sterilization.
 Charges for sterilization of the reproductive system, including vasectomy and tubal ligation. - (32) Substance Abuse.
 Charges for the treatment of substance abuse conditions, including residential rehabilitation treatment centers.
-In-network treatment is covered at 100% of the contracted PPO rate and out-of-network treatment is covered at 60% of Reasonable and Customary Charges.
-Charges for medical detoxification are covered as medical, rather than substance abuse treatment benefits.
+In-network treatment through Beat It! is covered at 100% of the contracted PPO rate and out-of-network treatment is covered at 60% of Reasonable and Customary Charges.
+Charges for medical detoxification, including hospitalization, are covered as medical, rather than substance abuse treatment benefits. - Beat It!
+Employee Assistance Programs provide coordination and referral services for substance abuse treatments, including residential rehabilitation treatment centers.